 "The latest change could be expected to increase the number of people convicted of impaired driving who go through with installing an interlock, which should further cut the number of convicted drivers who go out and reoffend," McCartt says.

 As part of the study, the Institute also looked at single-vehicle nighttime crash trends, used as a surrogate for alcohol-related crashes, during 2001-07 in Washington.
 Comparing them with crash trends in California and Oregon, which didn't have any big changes in impaired-driving laws during those years, the researchers found a small reduction in crashes resulting from the change in the interlock law, but the effect wasn't significant.

 "The increase in interlock installations resulting from the 2004 law change was still too small to have a substantial effect on crashes," McCartt says.
 "If the 2011 change is effective, then crash rates could be expected to go down.
 However, large effects on crashes will require more impaired drivers who have never had a DUI arrest to change their behavior as well.
 Interlock programs can help here, too, because the more they are publicized, the more of a deterrent effect they will have on the general population."

 Of course, a more effective deterrent would be technology to prevent impaired drivers from starting any vehicle.
 The Driver Alcohol Detection System for Safety, a joint project of the government and the auto industry, is developing such technology.
-The goal is to come up with a reliable and unobtrusive system (see "Tough criteria in race to build new interlock," Nov.
+The goal is to come up with a reliable and unobtrusive system (see "Alcohol-detection device project is now in development phase," Nov.
 17, 2011).
 Current interlock technology, although reliable, is too intrusive for this purpose because it requires a driver to blow into a device and takes at least 30 seconds to compute a BAC.